bebetaro/react-typescript-wasm-life-of-game/README.md

 However I use TypeScript and React for Web part.

 You can modify my code freely and if you find bugs or points which should be improved.
-Please notice my by issue of this repo.
+Please notice me by issue of this repo.

 ## Usage